-And October might just be the best time to visit Athens if you want to experience the city as locals do.
-All the main streets are a lot quieter and the traffic is much more tolerable giving the city a laid-back vibe that is hard to come by during summertime.
+And October might be the best time to visit Athens if you want to experience the city as locals do.
+All the main streets are much quieter, and the traffic is much more tolerable, giving the city a laid-back vibe that is hard to come by during summertime.

-Getting around Athens with public transportation is also much more painless as the metros, trams, and buses are less crowded.
+Going around Athens with public transportation is much more painless as the metros, trams, and buses are less crowded.
 For more info about how to get around Athens, please read our detailed guide here.

-Here is a rundown with our recommendations for the best things to see and do in Athens in October:
+Here is a rundown of our recommendations for the best things to see and do in Athens in October:

-Visit one of the world-class museums of Athens
+Visit one of the world-class museums in Athens

 The month of October is a great time to visit any of the popular museums in Athens.
 The city features an abundance of museums for all tastes.

-Moreover, a visit to a museum is a great option for a rainy afternoon.
+Moreover, visiting a museum is a great option for a rainy afternoon.

-Start with the city’s crown jewel; the world-famous Acropolis Museum.
-This museum is normally packed with visitors during the high season even on weekdays.
+Start with the city’s crown jewel, the world-famous Acropolis Museum.
+This museum normally has visitors during the high season even on weekdays.

 In October though, even the most iconic attractions will be easy to visit and much more enjoyable.